Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

  $R = 8.31JK^{-1} mol^{-1}$
 units are JK<sup>-1</sup> mol<sup>-1</sup>

----
+## Ideal Gas
->An ideal gas is one which obeys the equation of state pV ∝ T at all pressures p, volumes V and thermodynamic temperatures T
+>An ideal gas is one which obeys the equation of state $pV ∝ T$ at all pressures p, volumes V and thermodynamic temperatures T